rarimo/docs/README.md

 ```
 $ yarn typecheck
+$ yarn lint
 ```

-This does a quick typecheck.
+This does a quick typecheck / lint.
 We don't have any formal tests (yet) for this repo.

 ### Build